 Cappella Rico-Matteo Abreu Vineyard (named after David’s two sons, one of which Rico is a race-car driver) is a 6 acre site bordering the old Holy Cross Catholic Cemetery and the next door St. Helena Public Cemetery in St. Helena (incidentally home of a number of grave-sites of prominent Napa vintners including Charles Krug and André Tchelistcheff).
 This is a very historical vineyard neighborhood – nearby neighbors include Beckstoffer’s Bourn Vineyard and the CHASE Cellars Zinfandel Hayne Vineyard.
 Vines at the Cappella Vineyard were first planted in 1869.

-Thorevilos Vineyard is 22 acres and is co-owned by David and Ric Forman for many years until 2019 (Ric was the founding winemaker at Sterling Vineyards and today operates Forman Vineyards and assisted in making the early Abreu wines).
+Thorevilos Vineyard (now called Ecotone Vineyard) is 22 acres and was planted and controlled by David and Ric Forman for many years until 2019 (Ric was the founding winemaker at Sterling Vineyards and today operates Forman Vineyards and assisted in making the early Abreu wines).
 Nestled among oaks and fir trees among rolling hills with western facing exposures, this is arguably the most picturesque of the four sites.
 Located below the 1400 qualifying elevation to be within the Howell Mountain AVA.